BFEdigital/Documentation-templates/template_readme.md

 ## Nice to know and issues
 Speak about issues you faced during the challenge.
 Especially concerning data sets.

+What are the next steps?

 ## Data sources
 List your data sources

+Try to include date, URL, organization and format

+## Contact
+How to get in touch with you

+## Key words
+List some key words